 Blending together the complexity of the mirror as an object and the idea of the self-consciousness invoked by virtual social media, the artwork Self and Other explores the idea of fusion between self and the external world.
 Printed on mirror tiles, colourful portraits of a diverse cast of female personas catch the eye of the viewer to him/herself and compete with the original printed forms on the mirror, playing with the idea of the images on and within and the interaction between both.

-The work portrays the tendency of self-focus.
-It parallels people’s predisposition to interpret other individuals based on their personal background, reality and fantasy.
-We are inclined to project qualities onto the Other that do not necessarily belong to him/her but are rooted, unconsciously, in our own imagination.
+The work portrays people’s tendency to focus primarily on the self.
+It draws a parallel with people’s predisposition to interpret others based purely on their own personal background, whether actual or imagined.
+We are inclined to project qualities onto the Other that do not necessarily belong to him or her but are rooted, unconsciously, in our own imagination.